SurniaUlula/wpsso-organization/readme.txt

 = Available in Multiple Languages =

+* English (US)
+* French (France)
+* More to come...

 = Extends the WPSSO Plugin =

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO ORG extension.

-You can use the Free version of WPSSO ORG with *both* the Free and Pro versions of WPSSO, but the [WPSSO ORG Pro](http://wpsso.com/extend/plugins/wpsso-organization/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.
+Use the Free version of WPSSO ORG with *both* the Free and Pro versions of WPSSO.
+The [WPSSO ORG Pro](http://wpsso.com/extend/plugins/wpsso-organization/) extension (along with all WPSSO Pro extensions) requires the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) plugin as well.

 Purchase the [WPSSO Organization Markup (WPSSO ORG) Pro](http://wpsso.com/extend/plugins/wpsso-organization/) extension (includes a *No Risk 30 Day Refund Policy*).